Information Security

 NIS2 and ISO 27001: how do they compare?

 NIS2 and ISO 27001 have many similarities.
-ISO 27001 provides a structured framework (ISMS) to implement and safeguard the security measures of NIS2.
-So with a well-designed ISMS you already meet a large part of the NIS2 obligations.
-It is not a one-to-one replacement, but it helps your organization demonstrably meet the requirements around risk management, documentation and periodic reviews.
+ISO 27001 provides a structured framework (ISMS) for implementing and safeguarding the security measures of NIS2.
+With a well-designed ISMS, you already comply with a large part of the NIS2 obligations.
+It is not a one-to-one replacement, but it helps your organization to demonstrably comply with the requirements for risk management, documentation, and periodic evaluations.

 Many organizations therefore use ISO 27001 as the basis for their NIS2 implementation.
-From that base, you can add the specific requirements from the guideline - for example, on governance and supply chain management - in a targeted way.
+From that basis, you can add the specific requirements from the directive—for example, on governance and chain management—in a targeted manner.

 Chances are your organization is covered by NIS2, even if it wasn't under the old NIS.
 Consider: